Verdict

 Does Copilot Money support zero-based budgeting?

 No. Copilot Money uses traditional category-based spending tracking with automation rules.
+It does not offer zero-based or envelope budgeting.
 If you want strict envelope budgeting where every dollar is assigned a job, YNAB is the only option in this comparison.

 Does YNAB have a web app?

 Yes.
 YNAB has a full-featured web app alongside iOS and Android apps.
-Copilot Money is mobile-only — there is no web interface.
-If desktop access matters, YNAB has a clear advantage.
+Copilot Money also now offers a web app in addition to its mobile apps.
+Both provide desktop access for managing finances.

 Which app has better automation?